 White Cheddar Cheese(ContainsMilk)

-• Heat a large drizzle of olive oil in a medium, preferably ovenproof, pan (use a large pan for 4 servings) over medium-high heat.
+• Heat a large drizzle of olive oil in a medium, preferably ovenproof, pan over medium-high heat (use a large, preferably ovenproof, pan for 4 servings).
 Add mushrooms and a big pinch of salt.
-Cook, stirring occasionally, until lightly browned, 5 minutes. • Add another drizzle of olive oil to pan, then stir in carrots, diced onion, and salt.
+Cook, stirring occasionally, until lightly browned, 5 minutes. • Add a drizzle of olive oil to pan, then stir in carrots, diced onion, and salt.
 Cook, stirring, until veggies are softened, 5-7 minutes more.

 • Heat broiler to high. • Once filling has thickened, spoon mashed potatoes on top.
 Spread potatoes into an even layer, leaving a 1-inch border around edge of pan. • Sprinkle potatoes with remaining cheddar.

 • Broil shepherd’s pie until cheese is lightly browned, 3-4 minutes.
 TIP: Watch carefully to avoid burning. • Let rest at least 5 minutes, then divide between plates and serve.